zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## S003 - Live Version Count Limit

-You can't have more than 5 (former and current) production versions with users that have active Zaps using it.
-To continue, you should migrate users over to a new version so you can delete the unwanted versions.
+You can't have more than 5 previous or current production versions with live Zaps.
+To continue, migrate users on older versions to a newer version.

 ---